 Slipping and falls – likely the number one cause of injury on the course.
 Go cautious on the downhill sections and pace yourself according to your technical running ability when on rough or uneven ground.
-Taking a fall does not help you get a fast time! pipeline Pass in the marathon is a tough section and needs runners to be at their best.

-Getting Lost – the course is well marked however fatigued runners tend to develope tunnel vision!!
+Getting Lost – the course is well marked however fatigued runners tend to develop tunnel vision!!
 If you do not see a marker for some time – go back and find one then resume! get familiar with the course before the day to give yourself the best chance if you become lost.

 Snakes – not at this time of year.